phonetworks/website/docs/projects.md

 [pho-microkernel](http://github.com/phonetworks/pho-microkernel) | Augments the framework with services and ACL (access-control-lists), rendering it stateful.
 [pho-kernel](http://github.com/phonetworks/pho-kernel)           | A basic implementation of the pho-microkernel [pho-cli](http://github.com/phonetworks/pho-cli)                 | Command-line interface to help compile graphql files and initialize projects.
+[pho-server-rest](http://github.com/phonetworks/pho-server-rest) | REST APIs that can interface with any programming language or via HTTP.

 ### Helpers